pbalu-code/ansible-postgresql/README.md

 Requirements
 ------------

-This role requires Ansible 2.9+
+- This role requires Ansible 2.9+

+- The language settings should be correct, LANG, LC_* variables should be defined!!

 Role Variables
 --------------